 I found what looks like a tiny “caterpillar” in my home.
 What is it?

-This is my second posting that takes a closer look at some of the critters that share our spaces.
-Here I examine one of our most common household guests, the carpet beetle.
+Let’s take a look at a common critter that share our space.
+Amazingly, over 500 species of arthropods have been recorded in houses!
+One of our most common household guests is the carpet beetle.
 The larvae look like tiny, furry, ‘caterpillars’.

 Larva of a carpet beetle, family Dermestidae, also known as skin or hide beetles.
 Drawing: copyright ROM.